genggengcss/X-ZSL/README.md

 ### Requirements
 * python 2
-* AZSL-G is developed based on TensorFlow 1.4, and AZSL-D is developed based on PyTorch 1.2
+* AZSL-G is developed with TensorFlow 1.4, and AZSL-D is developed with PyTorch 1.2

 ### Dataset Preparation
 #### Images of Unseen Class